 - 1. How would you define or explain what globalization is? - 2.
-Using the information from the videos and the stories of mills in Connecticut, fill in the chart with examples of the positive and negative impacts that globalization has had on Connecticut and Connecticut mills.
+Using the information from the videos and the stories of mills in Connecticut from History in Our Backyard, fill in the chart with examples of the positive and negative impacts that globalization has had on Connecticut and Connecticut mills.